interledger/web-monetization-projects/README.md

 ### But it's still slow!?

-At the time of writing, Jest 24 was struggling with mysterious performance issues, primarily showing up on OSX
+At the time of writing, Jest 24 was struggling with mysterious performance issues, primarily showing up on MacOS

 Experiment with the jest `-i/--runInBand` option which will just run tests serially in a single worker.
 This can often make things drastically faster.